Cricket: Former India pacer Aavishkar Salvi appointed head coach of Puducherry

 Confirming the development, Salvi said: “This is my second stint with Puducherry as I was their head coach for the first season.
 This time, they have reappointed me.”

 “It is exciting.
-We don’t know when the cricket season will start because of COVID-19, how cricket will be played, but still if an association is preparing themselves, it is a good thing to be part of it,” added Salvi, who played four ODIs for India.
+We don’t know when the cricket season will start because of Covid-19, how cricket will be played, but still if an association is preparing themselves, it is a good thing to be part of it,” added Salvi.

 The 38-year-old thinks Pondicherry is an exciting setup with the association having worked on the playing conditions in recent past.